-Lawrence E. Keenan, AIA, PE is Senior Vice President and Director, Architecture and Engineering with Hoffmann Architects.
-He manages the firm's Connecticut office.
+Lawrence E. Keenan, AIA, PE is Senior Vice-President and Director, Architecture and Engineering with Hoffmann Architects, Inc. Both a licensed professional engineer and a registered architect, he manages the firm's Connecticut office.
+He may be reached at l.keenan@hoffarch.com.